jimmytuc/fetch-technical-test/README.md

 - `make down`: dispose all services

 ## Issue?
-By default, `sequelize-cli` is installed locally, feel free to run `npm run migrate` if this error occurs: `relations 'validators' cannot be found`.
+- By default, `sequelize-cli` is installed locally, feel free to run `npm run migrate` if this error occurs: `relations 'validators' cannot be found`.
+- If it's still cannot?
+Change the `src/controllers/validatorController.js` to `src/controllers/ValidatorController.js`